michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### MUST SUPPORT Definition

-* Systems SHALL be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
+* Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
-* Systems SHALL be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
+* Systems **SHALL** be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
 In other words, Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
-* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems SHALL NOT include the data elements in the resource instance returned from executing the API requests.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
-* When accessing MedMorph Research Content IG data, Systems SHALL interpret missing data elements within resource instances returned from API requests as data not present.
+* When accessing Central Cancer Registry Reporting data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.

 #### Profiles and Other IGs Usage
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph Central Cancer Registry Reporting Content IG workflows.
 The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

-The full set of profiles defined in this implementation guide can be found by following the links on the MedMorph [FHIR Artifacts](artifacts.html) page.
+The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.

 ##### MedMorph Reference Architecture (RA) IG Usage

-This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Public Health WG as the reference architecture for automation and implementing the central cancer registry reporting use case.
+This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Public Health WG as the reference architecture for automating and implementing the central cancer registry reporting use case.

 ##### US Core Usage

 This IG leverages the [US Core]({{ site.data.fhir.ver.uscoreR4 }}) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the research use cases.
 If no constraints are needed, this IG does not define any profiles.

 ##### US Public Health (US PH) library profiles Usage

-This IG leverages the [US PH library profiles](https://github.com/HL7/fhir-us-ph-common-library-ig) defined by HL7 Public Health WG for sharing public health reporting data.
+This IG leverages the [US PH library profiles](https://github.com/HL7/fhir-us-ph-common-library-ig) defined by HL7 Public Health WG for sharing public health reporting data which includes the following profiles:

+	* USPublicHealthEncounter
+	* USPublicHealthPatient

 ##### mCode FHIR IG Usage

-This IG leverages the [mCode FHIR IG]({{site.data.fhir.ver.mcodeIg}}/index.html) for exchanging cancer specific information which includes the following
+This IG leverages the [mCode FHIR IG]({{site.data.fhir.ver.mcodeIg}}/index.html) for exchanging cancer specific information which includes the following profiles

 	* Primary Cancer Condition
 	* Secondary Cancer Condition
 	* Cancer Stage Group Information
 	* Cancer Related MedicationRequests
 	* Cancer Related MedicationAdministration
 	* TNM Observations
+	* RadiotherapyCourseSummary

 Implementers **SHOULD** use the [mCode Disease characterization]({{site.data.fhir.ver.mcodeIg}}/group-disease.html) and [mCode Treatment guidance]({{site.data.fhir.ver.mcodeIg}}/group-treatment.html) when using the above profiles.

+##### Occupational Data for Health (ODH) IG Usage

+This IG leverages the ODH FHIR IG for exchanging occupational data for health which includes the following profile

+	* UsualWork

 ##### Subscriptions Backport IG Usage